 The momentum and confidence from that history-making campaign continued despite the step-up in quality upon arriving in the Premier League, winning on the opening day against Middlesbrough and winning four of their opening seven fixtures.

-Steve Coppell’s side continued to compete throughout and enjoyed a fine run of form following the turn of the year, thrashing West Ham 6-0 on New Years’s Day to start a six-game unbeaten run.
+Steve Coppell’s side continued to compete throughout and enjoyed a fine run of form following the turn of the year, thrashing West Ham 6-0 on New Year’s Day to start a six-game unbeaten run.

 Reading spent almost the entirety of the season in the top half before finishing a respectable eighth, though their form deteriorated drastically during a woeful second half to their second season in the Premier League.